Mithgol/phido/README.md

 ### Setting up

+PhiDo uses the configuration given in the file `phido.conf` in PhiDo's directory (in the same directory where PhiDo's `package.json` resides).

-Copy `phido.conf-example` to `phido.conf` and edit in your favourite text editor.
+You may use `phido.conf-example` as an example.
+(Or even copy `phido.conf-example` to `phido.conf` and edit in your favourite text editor.)

 The following configuration options are supported (in arbitrary order):